Cloetta's History

 Timeline Image

-Cloetta launched a new sustainability agenda encompassing areas across the entire value chain where the company can make a meaningful impact.
-This includes offering consumers greater choice through more vegan options, reduced‑sugar and sugar‑free alternatives, lactose‑free products, and new packaging sizes, as well as increasing our social impact through partnerships and committing to the Science Based Targets initiative
+In recent years, Cloetta has increased its focus on sustainability and innovation, with a commitment and proactiveness in creating a more sustainable future.
+Cloetta’s sustainability agenda, A Sweeter Future, encompasses areas across the entire value chain where the company can make a meaningful impact.
+This includes offering consumers greater choice through for example more vegan options, reduced sugar and sugar free alternatives, lactose free products, and several packaging sizes, as well as increasing the social impact through partnerships and committing to the Science Based Targets initiative.

 2020